E85 is a new fuel released in South Australia on 26 August 2010 to be used in specifically designed vehicles.

 Where can I find E85 in South Australia?

-Currently, selected Caltex and United Petroleum sites sell E85.
-Caltex's E85 blend is called Bio E-Flex and has a white pump colour.
+Currently, selected United Petroleum sites sell E85.
 United Petroleum's E85 blend is called Ethanol 85 and assigned an orange pump colour.

-There are currently 9 locations in Adelaide that sell E85, namely:
+There are currently 4 locations in Adelaide that sell E85 and 1 location in Murray Bridge, namely:

 What is the performance difference between standard ULP and E85?